 Analysis and Test Results

-If a trip to the nursery is warranted, you haven't lost much time, but if the baby is just adjusting, then you can go back to sleep without getting up.
-Getting good sleep, or as much sleep as possible can be the difference between a great newborn experience and feeling like a new parent/zombie failure.
+If a trip to the nursery is required, you haven't lost much time, but if the baby is only adjusting, then you can go back to sleep without making a fuss.
+Getting good sleep, or as much rest as possible can be the difference between a great newborn experience and feeling like a new parent/zombie failure.

 Audio and Visual Quality

 Monitors should provide video that is clear and true to life, but they should also have quality sound that is easy to hear and clear enough for you to quickly decide if you need to look at the viewing screen, go back to sleep, or get running to the nursery.
 So, while you might consider video quality to be the most important metric for this kind of product, we rated both video and sound equally because, without one, the other doesn't much matter.
 If it has muffled sound, is difficult to decipher, or not loud enough, then parents might miss baby's cries.
 If the sound activation or thresholds for background noise don't work as described, then parents might lose sleep listening to a loud monitor.
 However, once alerted, you need a clear view of baby with enough details to determine baby's needs, day or night, or the video monitoring device isn't much better than a sound only product.

 Most of the monitors we tested have average sound quality and clarity that isn't too muffled or muted.
 Most had bright high sound without a lot of mid-range or lower tones.
 This lack of tonal range isn't a deal breaker, but it does make baby's cries even harsher than they already are.